ang-zeyu/infisearch/docs/src/indexer/fields.md

 This storage type should therefore be used for values that are "categorical" and finite in nature, and is useful for filtering documents by said categories.

-You can also use InfiSearch' regular inverted index and flexible [boolean syntaxes](../search_features.md) to filter documents.
+You can also use InfiSearch's regular inverted index and flexible [boolean syntaxes](../search_features.md) to filter documents.
 Using this option instead however allows a simplifying assumption to store these values far more compactly.
 These values can then be queried using the [search API](../search_api.md#filtering-enum-values) or used in the search UI to create [multi-select](../search_configuration.md#general-options) filters.

  Documents that don't have any enum values will internally be assigned a default enum value that can also be queried.
 While it is highly unlikely that you will need more, note that there is also a hard limit of 255 possible values for your entire document collection.
 Values found in excess of this will be ignored, and the CLI indexer tool will print a warning.